 Make sure that you are not visiting during the dry season, as the waterfall can dry up during this period, but for the rest of the year, it is a very beautiful waterfall.
 As the name suggests, during the drop down to the ground below, the water almost dissipates into a fog along the way.

-This is another waterfall that is somewhat difficult to reach.
-You must either walk 4 miles from the remote ecological base at Vale do Capao, or the fantastically adventurous hike over three days from the town of Lencois.
-A part of the Chapada Diamantina National Park, a trip to these falls will take in plenty of other beautiful spots too, including several lovely cascading waterfalls.Continue to 5 of 7 below.
+This is another waterfall difficult to reach.
+You must either walk four miles from the remote ecological base at Vale do Capao, or the fantastically adventurous hike over three days from the town of Lencois.
+A part of the Chapada Diamantina National Park.

 Catarata Gocta, Peru

 Another of the great waterfalls of the Amazon, this stunning two-step drop in the Amazonas province of Peru falls over 2000 feet down an almost sheer cliff face.

 The fifth highest waterfall in the world also has a reasonable amount of water pouring over the cliff, giving it a slightly more solid look than some like the Angel Falls where the water becomes a spray as it falls.

 Like many of the waterfalls in South America, it has only recently really become a well-known attraction having been discovered in a remote area.